MUS3088 : Music, Gender and Sexuality

 Aims

-To explore critically the topic of gender and identity as expressed from British and European folk music practice.
+To explore critically the topic of gender and sexuality as expressed through a variety of musical repertories and practices (including “classical”, folk, popular and world musics).

-To explore the place of men, women and other gendered actors in the formation of folk music traditions.
+To explore the place of men, women and other gendered actors in the formation of a range of music traditions.

 Outline Of Syllabus

-Through analysis of contemporary and archival recordings, scores and performances, this module will consider how gender relationships have been represented in folk repertoire.
-We will examine what song characters and plots can reveal about the societal structures and tropes of the times from which they emerged.
-Gender tropes surrounding instrumental playing will also be explored.
-A socio-historical approach is taken, asking how folk music reflected and continues to reflect the attitudes, desires and environments of its performers.
-We will also consider current discussions surrounding gender and identity in the contemporary UK folk scene.
+Through analysis of contemporary and archival recordings, scores, performances, texts, films and other media, this module will consider how gender relationships and forms of sexuality have been represented, changed or challenged by musical practices.
+A socio-historical approach is taken, asking how music reflects the attitudes, desires and environments of its performers.
+We will also consider current discussions surrounding gender and identity in the contemporary music-making communities.
+Key theoretical approaches will include feminism, queer theory, and so-called “intersectional” approaches to gender.

 Learning Outcomes